GinnyLauProjects/skills-communicate-using-markdown/index.md

-# This is a practise markdown document
+# This is a practise markdown document, whereby I describe a goose!

 ## Below I have added an image of a silly goose